jdantonio/functional-ruby/md/concurrency.md

 is an awesome library for creating evented applications.
 EventMachine provides its own thread pool and the authors recommend using their pool rather than using Ruby's `Thread`.
 No sweat, `functional-ruby` is fully compatible with EventMachine.
-Simple require `eventmachine` *before* requiring `functional-ruby` then replace the global thread pool.
+Simple require `eventmachine` *before* requiring `functional-ruby` then replace the global thread pool with an instance of `EventMachineDeferProxy`:

 ```ruby
 require 'eventmachine' # do this FIRST